Subtlety Rogue: Midnight Expansion Preview

 Deathstalker

 Our Hero Talents are being adjusted in some ways in Midnight as well.
 Deathstalker's Mark Icon Deathstalker's Mark will be harder to move around, as you can no longer use Shadowstrike Icon Shadowstrike on a different target to move it.
 You can only move it with the Eviscerate Icon Eviscerate from Darkest Night Icon Darkest Night.
-However, you no longer need to have exactly 7 combo points, anything finisher used above 5 will still consume the effect.
+However, you no longer need to have exactly 7 combo points, any finisher used above 5 will still consume the effect.

 2.1.1.